hardwario/website/content/events/2022-03-31-webinar-industry.en.md

 <strong>Price:</strong> Free</p>

-<p class = "pb-15">The current times create pressure to optimize energy consumption.<br/> Therefore, their IoT smart metering has recently become the most demanded IoT application in households and especially in industry.</p>
+<p class = "pb-15">The current extreme increase in energy prices creates pressure to optimise consumption and find possible savings.
+As a result, IoT energy monitoring is now the most demanded IoT application, especially in industry.</p>

-<p class = "pb-25">In the March webinar, we will discuss remote energy metering and energy audits and other uses of monitoring, for example, production efficiency.</p>
+<p class = "pb-25">In our March webinar, we will therefore focus on this topic.
+We will present the possibilities of remote energy readings and show how to carry out production and operations energy audits efficiently.</p>

-<p class = "pb-25">Using practical examples, we will show applications for the most commonly monitored energies (electricity, water, gas, air) in cities, restaurants, breweries and manufacturing companies.</p>
+<p class = "pb-25">Using practical examples, we will demonstrate IoT applications for the most commonly monitored energies (electricity, water, gas, air) in cities and manufacturing plants.</p>

-<p class = "pb-25">We will not forget to mention the future of IoT monitoring and metering of photovoltaics and heat pumps.</p>
+<p class = "pb-25">We will also outline IoT monitoring trends for alternative energy sources such as heat pumps.</p>

 <h3 class = "font-weight-bold font-20 pb-10">In the webinar, we will cover the following topics:</h3>